njsmith/zs/doc/library.rst

    .. autoattribute:: root_index_level
       :annotation:

-   .. rubric:: Fast bulk operations for experts
+Fast bulk operations
+''''''''''''''''''''

+If you want to perform some computation on many records (e.g., all the records in your file), then these functions are the most efficient way to do that.

+.. class:: ZS

    .. automethod:: block_map

    .. automethod:: block_exec

-   .. rubric:: High-level operations
+High-level operations
+'''''''''''''''''''''

+.. class:: ZS

    .. automethod:: dump